TsubasaK111/MFWer/README.md

-# M□WR (Mental Frameworker)
+# M□W (Mental Framework)
- Make, Share, and Present the best of your Mental Frameworks with M□WR!

  Strategic, Powerful, Beautiful.
+ Make, Share, and Present the best of your Mental Frameworks with M□W!*

- Mental Frameworks are mnemonics that describe a process, and serve a time-critical purpose.
+ *Mental Frameworks are mnemonics that describe a process, and serve a time-critical purpose.

 ##Installation:
  1. **Install all requirements.**